 We are occasionally asked why some retirement plans do not allow loans to participants.
-Some employers consider that option when the plan is established.
-However, after weighing all the advantages and disadvantages, and further discussing it with their advisors, many employers decide not to allow loans for several reasons:
+Some employers consider allowing loans when the plan is established.
+Although many plans do allow participant loans and have employees who use that option wisely and responsibly, some employers have concerns about allowing loans from the retirement plan.
+After weighing all the advantages and disadvantages, and further discussing it with their advisors, many employers decide not to allow loans for several reasons:

-4) Commercial lending institutions work with such a large volume of business that their service charges can typically be much less than what retirement plan custodians, attorneys, and Administrators would charge to handle a relatively small number of loans.
+- Commercial lending institutions work with such a large volume of business that their service charges can typically be much less than what retirement plan custodians, attorneys, and Administrators charge to handle a relatively small number of loans.

-7) A termination of employment often results in a default on the loan if the terminated employee cannot quickly come up with the cash to pay off the loan.
-Likewise, a termination of the plan can force an employee to either come up with the cash to pay off the loan before the benefit is rolled over into an IRA, or else pay taxes and penalties.
+- If the plan is terminated, the employee may be forced to either come up with the cash to pay off the loan before the benefit is rolled over into an IRA, or else pay taxes and penalties.

-Loan payments to the plan are made with after-tax dollars.
-However, when these same dollars are later taken out of the plan and used in retirement, the participant will pay taxes on those dollars a second time.
+- Loan payments are made with after-tax dollars.
+However, when these same dollars are later taken out of the plan and used in retirement, the participant may pay taxes on those dollars a second time.